 Want to hear more from our students about their experience studying abroad in Rome?
 Check out our AIP blog for more information.

 The Annenberg Rome program offers an exciting opportunity to live and study in the heart one of Europe’s oldest cities and experience the birthplace of modern culture, society, and art.
-Partnering with ACCENT International, USC has created a unique program with carefully tailored courses specifically designed for Annenberg majors within the Italian context.
-Spend a semester exploring how media, culture, history, and politcs are embedded within and drive innovation in this iconic city.
+Partnering with Accent Global Learning, USC has created a unique program with carefully tailored courses specifically designed for Annenberg majors within the Italian context.
+Spend a semester exploring how media, culture, history, and politics are embedded within and drive innovation in this iconic city.

-Students live amongst locals in the Trastevere neighborhood and take classes taught by local faculty in a 16th century renovated Palazzo, just steps away from Piazza Navona, Campo di Fiori, the Pantheon, and Vatican City.
+Students live amongst locals in the Trastevere neighborhood and take classes taught by local faculty at the Accent Study Center.
+Studying with an Annenberg cohort, students will be just steps away from Piazza Navona, Campo di Fiori, the Pantheon, and Vatican City.